 Mental health can also be drastically affected if your child winds up in a situation where cyberbullying or inappropriate conduct is the rule of the day.
 As mentioned earlier, with the age of attempted suicides showing up in the early teen years, we must conclude that these online atmospheres are a breeding ground for these kinds of thoughts and their actions.
 In fact, I lost a thirteen-year-old cousin not that long ago to suicide as a result of this type of bullying.
 It’s real, and it MUST be combatted.

 Don’t Be a Hypocrite With Electronic Devices in Homeschooling

 If you’re planning on doing something now about your child’s electronic device usage, good for you!
 There’s only one way to deal with the overuse of these screens, and that is to simply buckle down and do what you have to do.
-You’re the parent-teacher and this issue is as much a part of your child’s education as any other discipline.
+You’re the parent and educator and this issue is as much a part of your child’s education as any other discipline.
 You can certainly spend some time talking about the situation, but you must follow up with some reasonable actions to make it all worthwhile.

 However, during the process of teaching your children to become less dependent on their screens, you must also be willing to spend less time on your own.
-It’s true that adults have more pressing issues such as work and family matters that can make screen usage absolutely necessary, but don’t spend too much time on your screen.
+It’s true that adults have more pressing issues such as work and family matters that can make screen usage absolutely necessary but don’t spend too much time on your screen.
 If you’re telling your child to take a break every so often, to leave the screen in a specific place and go do something else, or some other form of separation from the device, then model that same behavior in your own actions as well.
 Lead them in the right direction by showing them how it’s done.

 Our seven Great Homeschool Conventions are regional conventions, which means there’s likely to be one near you.
 Some families travel from out of state, however, and to make it easier for everyone who travels, we offer hotel discounts, military discounts, and free admission to active clergy members.
 We don’t want anyone to miss out on the opportunity to attend a convention, so feel free to take advantage of these special modifications.